Zhihong9863/Data-Sync-Hub/README.md

 }
 ```

-## Saving Inputs and Paths in DynamoDB via API Gateway and Lambda
+## Step 2 details: Saving Inputs and Paths in DynamoDB via API Gateway and Lambda

 ### DynamoDB Table Setup
 1. Create the DynamoDB table where the file metadata will be stored.